cloudflare/cloudflare-docs/products/waf/src/content/ddos-l34-mitigation/index.md

 You can only configure the behavior of the Managed Ruleset to set a stronger mitigation action or a lower sensitivity.
 Refer to [Managed Ruleset parameters](/ddos-l34-mitigation/override-parameters) for more information.

-By default, your specific configurations (or overrides) apply to all requests, since the default rule expression is `true`.
-Specify a different rule expression to match a subset of incoming requests for which you want to apply the override.
+By default, your specific configurations (or overrides) apply to all packets, since the default rule expression is `true`.
+Specify a different rule expression to match a subset of incoming packets for which you want to apply the override.
 Refer to [Available expression fields](/ddos-l34-mitigation/fields) for more information on the available fields for expressions of L3/4 DDoS Managed Ruleset overrides.

 ## Availability